Anshuman1249/Plagarism_Checker_Using_Python/README.md

 python plagiarism_checker.py --files document1.txt document2.txt
 Note: Replace document1.txt and document2.txt with the path or name of your own files.

-Customize thresholds (optional):

-If you want to customize the similarity thresholds, you can modify the values in the plagiarism_checker.py file.

-View the report:

-After running the tool, a detailed report will be generated and saved as report.txt in the same directory.

 Contributing
 Contributions to the Plagiarism Checker are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request on the GitHub repository.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.